 Caution: Do NOT exceed recommended dose!
 Safe use in pregnant animals or animals intended for breeding has not been proven.
 If animal's condition worsens or does not improve, stop product administration and consult your veterinarian.
 An examination from a veterinarian is recommended prior to using this product.

-Warning: For animal use only.
+Warning: Do not use with pets under 6 weeks old.
+If younger than six weeks, you may dose the mom and the babies will get the benefits of the product via nursing.
+For animal use only.
 Keep out of reach of children and animals.
 In case of accidental overdose, contact a health professional immediately.

 Click here for Kochi Free (formerly Kocci Free product pamphlet